DanDigits/DanDigits/README.md

 Hey, I’m Daniel!

-I’m interested in Computer Science, in nearly any and all regards.
+I’m interested in Computer Science, in nearly all regards.
 Here you'll find my various projects, though admittedly I dont use github often.
 Hopefully that changes in the future!

 <!---
 DanDigits/DanDigits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.